Greetings, fellow flash writers!

 ■ The hashtag, #FlashFicHive was created exclusively for flash fiction post.
 So…remember to add it to your tweets, so that others may follow your threads or join in.

-■ Save your work and any WIP versions, because I’ll be putting you through the paces as we try different techniques.
-You will want to keep your original lines and story drafts as well as the practice ones to make comparisons.
+■ Save your work and any WIP versions, because you never know which stories you’ll want to revisit…or convert into a longer format.
+Keep your original lines and story drafts as well as the practice ones to make comparisons.

 ■ Like, retweet and reply to any posts/lines you particularly like.
 This is a collective of writers, after all, feedback is essential to improve and grow.
 Just remember to BEE NICE and respectful when interacting with others in the hive or elsewhere in Tweetsville or on personal blog sites.